MyTooliT/ICOweb/README.md

 - [x] **Scales**: Make the graph scales represent the holder's actual unit and range

 Notes on crosshair and window selection: Both are enabled by the plugin [chartjs-plugin-crosshair](https://chartjs-plugin-crosshair.netlify.app/) and would be perfectly suitable.
 However, when using the plugin, upon zooming the datasets disappear.
-This seems to be connectect to the ``type: linear`` property in the chart options, as without this, it works - but with an unformated scale.
+This seems to be connected to the ``type: linear`` property in the chart options, as without this, it works - but with an unformated scale.

 ## Concerning "Measure" Tab